Colorado gay club shooting suspect held without bail - KESQ

 COLORADO SPRINGS, Colo.
 (AP) — The alleged shooter facing possible hate crime charges in the fatal shooting of five people at a Colorado Springs gay nightclub was ordered held without bail in an initial court appearance Wednesday.

-Anderson Lee Aldrich, 22, appeared by video from jail and could be seen slumped over in a chair with injuries visible on their face and head.
-Aldrich appeared to need prompting by defense attorneys when asked to state their name by El Paso County Court Judge Charlotte Ankeny.
+Anderson Lee Aldrich, 22, could be seen slumped over in a chair with injuries visible on the suspect’s face and head in a brief video appearance from jail.
+Aldrich appeared to need prompting by defense attorneys and offered a slurred response when asked to state their name by El Paso County Court Judge Charlotte Ankeny.

 Hate crime charges would require proving that the shooter was motivated by bias, such as against the victims’ actual or perceived sexual orientation or gender identity.
 The charges against Aldrich are preliminary, and prosecutors have not yet filed formal charges.
 Aldrich is represented by Joseph Archambault, a chief trial deputy with the state public defender’s office.
 Lawyers from the office do not comment on cases to the media.

-Defense attorneys said late Tuesday that the suspect is nonbinary.
-Standard court filings submitted by the defense team refer to the suspect as “Mx.
-Aldrich,” and the attorneys’ footnotes assert that Aldrich is nonbinary and uses they/them pronouns.
-The motions deal with issues like unsealing documents and evidence gathering, not Aldrich’s identity and there was no elaboration about it.
+Defense attorneys said late Tuesday that the suspect is nonbinary and in court filings referred to the suspect as “Mx.
+Aldrich.”
+The attorneys’ footnotes assert that Aldrich is nonbinary and uses they/them pronouns.

+Prosecutor Michael Allen repeatedly referred to the suspect as “he” during a press briefing after the hearing and said the suspect’s gender status would not change anything about the case in his opinion.
+Allen said Aldrich was “physically competent” to stand charges.

 Aldrich’s name was changed more than six years ago as a teenager, after filing a legal petition in Texas seeking to “protect himself” from a father with a criminal history including domestic violence against Aldrich’s mother.